BiancaNCoelho/Nqueens-RUST/README.md

 # Nqueens-RUST
-N-queens problem in rust with Rayon and MPI
+N-queens problem in rust with Rayon and MPI.

+## Compile and Run
+cargo build --release

+cargo run